zachatrocity/netoaster/README.md

 1. Install using [nuget](https://www.nuget.org/packages/netoaster/1.0.0 "nuget") or by including the above netoaster project into your WPF app

-2. create an instance of a toaster, and call .Show()

 ```
 ErrorToaster.Toast("My Error Message!");